SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-2-problems-for-champions-part-2/passion-days/passion-days.md

 If some of the values of her purchases is **higher** than her current available funds, Lina **DOES NOT** make the purchase.
 Lina's funds **can not be less than 0**.

-The shopping ends when the "**`mall.Exit`**" command is received.
+The shopping ends when the "**`mall.Exit`**" command is given.
 When this happens, you need to **print the number of purchases made and the money** that Lina has left.

 ## Input Data

 The input data must be read from the console.
-The **first row** of the input will indicate the **amount that Lina has before starting to purchase**.
-On each of the following rows there will be a particular command.
-After you receive the command **"mall.Enter"**, on each of the following rows you will receive strings containing **information regarding the purchases / actions** that Lina wants to perform.
-These strings will keep being passed, until the "**`mall.Exit`**" command is received.
+The **first line** of the input will indicate the **amount that Lina has before starting to purchase**.
+On each of the following lines there will be a particular command.
+After you read the command **"mall.Enter"**, on each of the following lines you will be given strings holding **information regarding the purchases / actions** that Lina wants to perform.
+These strings will keep being passed, until the "**`mall.Exit`**" command is given.

-Always only one "**`mall.Enter`**" command will be received, as well as only one "**`mall.Exit`**" command.
+Always only one "**`mall.Enter`**" command will be given, as well as only one "**`mall.Exit`**" command.

 ## Output Data